woossi0/suite/docs/usermanual/source/install/windows/index.rst

    tomcat/index
    vm

 .. note:: Installers are no longer available for Windows.
-To install the latest version of Boundless Suite, you will need to convert your installation to either a WAR-based install or a virtual machine.
+To install the latest version of Boundless Suite, you will need to perform either a WAR-based install or install the virtual machine.